jdkvision/VaultToGit/README.md

 This script is used to migrate repositories in SourceGear Vault to a Git repository.

-### JADAK Example

-#### Example for FW-Hx6146-02 from Vault; adjust as needed for what you are migrating
-`python VaultToGit.py -ga git@github.com:jdkvision/FW-Hx6146-02.git -vr '\"JADAK LLC\"' -vf '\"Engineering/Projects - JADAK/Abstraction/Trunk/Code/FW-Hx6146-02\"' -u jcairns -p <password> --host syr-srv-vault1 -sgl "C:\Program Files (x86)\SourceGear\Vault Client"`

-The local git repo will be placed in `C:\Temp\`.
-So for the above example, it will be in `C:\Temp\FW-Hx6146-02\`.

-**NOTE:  You may omit any or all of the command line arguments (e.g. you may just run `python VaultToGit.py`), in which case you will be prompted to provide them interactively.**
+### Creating A Github Repository

+Before running the migration script, create a new empty repository in github to which you will push following the migration.

+### Running The Script

+The script will prompt for all required information, so to begin, simply run it via:
+`python VaultToGit.py`

+You will be presented with the following prompts for input:

+- Enter Your Vault Username:

+- Enter Vault Host: (Press Enter to use default value of "syr-srv-vault1"):
+	- Generally, it should always be okay to press enter to use the default vaule here.

+- Enter Vault Repo (Press Enter to use default value of \"JADAK LLC\"):
+	- Generally, it should always be okay to press enter to use the default vaule here.

+- Enter Vault Folder:
+	- For example, $/Engineering/Projects - OEM/BectonDickinson/Twister (JDK-1807 1808 1809)/

+- Enter git Repo Address:
+	- For example, git@github.com:jdkvision/BD_Twister_JDK-1807_JDK-1808_JDK-1809.git

+- WINDOWS ONLY: Enter SourceGear Location (Press Enter to use default value of 'C:\Program Files (x86)\SourceGear\Vault Client'):<br>
+  LINUX ONLY: Enter SourceGear Location (Press Enter to use default value of '/media/WD4TBSSD/vaultJavaCLC/'):
+	- Generally, it should always be okay to press enter to use the default vaule here.

+- Enter location in which to place the local copy of the migrated repo:
+	- If the location already exists, you will be asked whether to overwrite it.
+If it does not already exist, it will be created.

+### Pushing To Github

+Once the local migration is complete, change to the directory in which the local copy of the migrated repo is (the last argument you provided to the script).

+It's a good idea to ensure that no _sgbak Vault folders will be included in source control by running one of the following commands before pushing:

-#### To Remove Vault's _sgbak Folders BEFORE Git Commit (run in Windows command prompt in root of project folder)
+- To Remove Vault's _sgbak Folders BEFORE git push (run in Windows command prompt in root of project folder)

     `FOR /d /r . %d IN (_sgbak) DO @IF EXIST %d rd /s /q "%d"`

-#### To Remove Vault's _sgbak Folders AFTER Git Commit (run in Windows command prompt in root of project folder)
+- To Remove Vault's _sgbak Folders AFTER git push (run in Windows command prompt in root of project folder)

     `FOR /d /r . %d IN (_sgbak) DO @IF EXIST %d git rm -rf "%d"`

-##### Note: In order to run the script you must either use all the available arguments or change the defaults at the top of the VaultToGit.py script.

-#### The only variables that you would need to change are as follows:

-- The `git_repo_address`, which can be modified using the command line argument `--gitaddress` or `-ga`.
-	-  Example: `python  VaultToGit.py --gitaddress git@gitlab:ABC/Example.git`

-- The `vaultRepo`, which is the repository in SourceGear vault you want to access.
-Its argument variables are `--vaultrepo` or `-vr`.
-	- Example: `python VaultToGit.py --vaultrepo RepoName`
-- The `vaultFolder`, which is the folder in the vault repo you want to migrate.
-Its argument are `--vaultfolder` or `-vf`.
-	- Example: `python VaultToGit.py --vaultfolder RepoFolder`.

-- The `vaultUser`, which is the username used to log into SourceGear Vault.
-Its arguements are `--user` or `-u`.
-	- Example: `python VaultToGit.py -u Useranme`

-- The `vaultPasswd`, which is the password for the specified vaultUser.
-Its arguments are `--password` or `-p`.
-	- Example: `pythonVaultToGit.py -p abc123`

-- The `vaultHost`, which the host server your SourceGear Vault repository.
-Its argument is just `--host`.
-	- Example: `python VaultToGit.py --host localhost:3001`

-- The `SourceGearLocation`, which is the location of Sourcegear Vault on your machine.
-Its arguments are `--sourcegear_location` or `-sgl`.
-	- Example: `python VaultToGit.py -sgl C:\Program Files (x86)\SourceGear\VaultPro Client`

-###### Optional argument:

-- The `auto_pusher`, which is used to toggle auto pushing to git.
-It accepts a value of 1 or 0.
-Its arguments are `--auto_puser` or `-ap`.
-	- Example: `python VaultToGit.py -ap 1`
+To push to github, run the script:<br>
+`git_batch_pushes.sh`

+This script will batch push in groups of 100 commits at a time, to avoid the 2GB maximum size limit described [here](https://www.devopsschool.com/blog/git-error-remote-fatal-pack-exceeds-maximum-allowed-size-2-00-gib/).